fandm-college/rcs.github.io/slurm/01_sbatch.md

 date
 ```

 The real power of Slurm is the ability to submit and run multiple jobs at once assuming the necessary resources (e.g., number of CPUs) are available.
-In this example, we are submitting three different single CPU jobs to run to run at the same time.
+In this example, we are submitting three different single CPU jobs to run at the same time (hence *--ntasks=3*).

 The first thing to notice is the use of *srun* before the program calls.
 This is a SLURM command to submit a single run.